 The project was not designed to provide a piece of business as usual, "field ready" equipment.
-The project's purpose is to investigate the option of using SFCL as an alternative to standard switchgear upgrade and reinforcement in circumstances where fault level is becoming a barrier to further connection of DG.
+The project's purpose is to investigate the option of using SFCL as an alternative to standard switchgear upgrade or network reinforcement in circumstances where fault level is becoming a barrier to further connection of DG.

-The project sought to take such a device through the process of specification, manufacturing, installation, commissioning and operation.
-The success criteria listed in section immediately above detail the key milestone stages in the process required to achieve the desired implementation.
+The project sought to take such a device through the process of specification, manufacturing, installation, commissioning and operation, exploring and identifying the implementation issues raised.
+The success criteria listed in the section immediately above detail the key milestone stages in the process required to achieve the desired implementation.